DevExpress/devextreme-reactive/packages/dx-react-grid/demos/featured/theming.md

-# React Grid Material UI Theming
+# React Grid Theming

-This demo illustrates the grid&apos;s Light and Dark <a href="https://material-ui-1dab0.firebaseapp.com/customization/themes">Material UI theme</a> appearance.
-The <a href="https://material-ui-1dab0.firebaseapp.com/component-api/mui-theme-provider">MuiThemeProvider&apos;s</a> &quot;theme&quot; property component specifies the current theme.
-See the <a href="https://github.com/DevExpress/devextreme-reactive/blob/master/packages/dx-react-demos/src/material-ui/featured-theming/theming.jsx">source code</a> for more details.
+This demo illustrates the Grid&apos;s theming capabilities.
+You can view the Grid with [Bootswatch](https://bootswatch.com) and [Material UI](https://material-ui-1dab0.firebaseapp.com/customization/themes) themes applied.

+Use a Bootstrap 3 or Material UI template to apply a Bootstrap compatible or Material UI theme respectively.

 .embedded-demo(featured-theming/demo)